Efficiency Studies of Fast Neutron Tracking using MCNP: Conclusions

 In this paper, we use MCNP to simulate the successive elastic neutron scattering in the natural silicon and $^4$He targets and demonstrate the robustness of tracking fast neutrons.
 The efficiency can be as large as 10\% for the neutron energy less than 10 MeV, but much smaller for high-energy neutrons for the moderate-size cube detectors less than 1 m$^3$.
-At least three different methods to measure the initial neutron energy and direction can be applied for gaseous TPC detectors, or solid-state pixelated detectors if high-position resolution around 1 micron can be obtained.
+The ion travel range around mm is suitable for gaseous TPC detectors while the ion travel range around $\mu$m is only good for the silicon pixel detectors with high-energy neutrons.
+Gaseous TPC will be ideal for the fast neutron tracking; however, it could be expensive to construct and implement.
+Depending on the application of the detector, solid-state pixelated detectors can be useful for the fast neutron tracking, especially if high-position resolution around 1 micron can be achievable.
+At least three different methods to measure the initial neutron energy and direction can be applied for two different kinds of detectors, depending on the constraints of the detectors and the experimental conditions.
+A possible silicon pixel detector for the neutron tracking measurement will be constructed and investigated in the future.